maidsafe-archive/SystemDocs/what_it_is/apps_and_programs_on_the_safe_network.md

 * Web sites
 * VoIP
 * Social networks
-* Document processing of any data provided by any program
 * Distributed databases
 * Document or contract signing
 * Any existing service that runs on the Internet